ToDo Application Example

 import sqlite3

-conn.execute("INSERT INTO todo (task,status) VALUES ('Read A-byte-of-python to get a good introduction into Python',0)")
+cursor.execute("INSERT INTO todo (task,status) VALUES ('Read the Python tutorial to get a good introduction into Python',0)")

 conn.commit()

-This generates a database-file todo.db with tables called todo and three columns id, task, and status. id is a unique id for each row, which is used later on to reference the rows.
-The column task holds the text which describes the task, it can be max 100 characters long.
-Finally, the column status is used to mark a task as open (value 1) or closed (value 0).
+These commands generate a database-file named todo.db with a table called todo.
+The table has three columns id, task, and status. id is a unique id for each row, which is used later to reference rows of data.
+The column task holds the text which describes the task, it is limited to max 100 characters.
+Finally, the column status is used to mark a task as open (represented by the value 1) or closed (represented by the value 0).

-Now it is time to introduce Bottle in order to create a web-based application.
-But first, we need to look into a basic concept of Bottle: routes.
+Let’s dive into Bottle and create the web-based ToDo application.
+But first, let’s look into a basic concept of Bottle: routes.

 Understanding routes

 Basically, each page visible in the browser is dynamically generated when the page address is called.
 Thus, there is no static content.
 That is exactly what is called a “route” within Bottle: a certain address on the server.
-So, for example, when the page http://localhost:8080/todo is called from the browser, Bottle “grabs” the call and checks if there is any (Python) function defined for the route “todo”.
-If so, Bottle will execute the corresponding Python code and return its result.
+So, for example, opening the URL http://127.0.0.1:8080/todo from the browser, Bottle “grabs” the call on the server-side and checks if there is any (Python) function defined for the route “todo”.
+If so, Bottle executes the corresponding Python code and returns its result.
+So, what Bottle (as well as other Python WSGI frameworks) does: it binds an URL to a function.

 First Step - Showing All Open Items

-So, after understanding the concept of routes, let’s create the first one.
+So, after understanding the concept of routes and the basics of Bottle, let’s create the first real route for the ToDo application.
 The goal is to see all open items from the ToDo list:

 import sqlite3